kermitt2/grobid_client_python/Readme.md

 ## Requirements

-This client has been developed and tested with Python `3.5` and should work with any higher `3.*` versions.
+This client has been developed and was tested with Python `3.5`-`3.8` and should work with any higher `3.*` versions.
 It does not require any dependencies beyond the standard Python ones.

 ## Install